 a) Submit a paper form 64-8

 This is the paper form used to authorise an agent.
 It will be familiar to anyone who hired an accountant in the pre-digital age.
-It is still the preferred method for many firms.
+Many firms still prefer this method.
 You can view a copy here.

 Your accountant will typically pre-fill in the required fields on your behalf.
 If not, you will need to know your company and personal tax reference numbers first, as well as your accountant’s details and agent codes.

-Once you’ve signed, you either scan back the signature page to your accountant to finish the application process or post back the form directly to HMRC if you’re able to populate all of the fields yourself.
+Once you’ve signed, you can either scan the signature page and send it back to your accountant to finish the application process, or post the form back directly to HMRC if you can populate all the fields yourself.

 b) Your accountant sets you up online